SNESAnimationsInc/iexplore95/README.md

-# iexplore95
+# Internet Explorer 95 for Windows 11

-Trying to revive Internet Explorer from Windows 9x/2000
+Trying to make Internet Explorer 95 from scratch, using Microsoft's WebView2 and the Win32 API as the main components for this project.

+It's free and open-source, so if you want to help me, you can use the code and add more features.